 Most manufacturing companies are focused on the timely delivery of commodities.
 Also, they seek to maximize profits and revenue.
 However, customer self-service has fallen by the wayside.
 Customer-facing portals and applications have been common in the industry.
 All clients in need of information are forced to use their phones to contact the manufacturer.
 This has been a frustrating task for clients, especially in this digital age.

 The manufacturing industry customers consist of partners, end-consumers, and sub-contractors.
 The three customers have unique needs, requirements, and concerns for partnering and interacting with the manufacturer.
-With isolated partner and end-customer portals connected to a significant source, manufacturers will be able to offer quality customer service.
+With isolated partner and end-customer portals connected to a significant source, manufacturers will offer quality customer service.

 All these data can then be kept in the system and retrieved for manufacturers to serve their clients.
 With such a system, timely information will be provided to all the parties in a digitalized manner.

 Internal system users are similar to clients who prefer self-service platforms instead of using the cell phone.
-Internal users require updated systems that can assist them to better job performance.
+Internal users require updated systems that can assist them in better job performance.

-However, the AS/400 systems that most manufacturing firms utilize can’t provide a much-needed user experience.
+However, most manufacturing firms that utilize the AS/400 systems can’t provide a much-needed user experience.
 Today’s workers need an updated system.
 Companies must venture into the market and look for solutions.
 There are numerous available solutions that firms can acquire to provide a much-advanced user experience.

-For manufacturers to convey products to the market, they must adhere to extremely stressful, tight, and strict timelines.
-In the manufacturing line, all projects are all about cost, time, and quality sensitive.
+Manufacturers must adhere to extremely stressful, tight, and strict timelines for manufacturers to convey products to the market.
+In the manufacturing line, all projects are all about cost, time, and quality sensitivity.
 As a result, these projects tend to be rigid and tightly controlled.
 Manufacturers that fail to beat the deadlines are always at a greater risk of losing millions of money in potential profit and revenue.